NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Pharasmin Visor.md

 **Frequency** once per day

 **Effect** You adjust the helm so that only the right visor is lowered.
-You can see [[Conditions/Invisible|Invisible]] creatures as though they weren't invisible, although their features are blurred, making them [[Conditions/Concealed|Concealed]] and difficult to identify.
+You can see [[Invisible|Invisible]] creatures as though they weren't invisible, although their features are blurred, making them [[3-Rules/Conditions/Concealed|Concealed]] and difficult to identify.
 You can also see incorporeal creatures like ghosts when they have phased through an object if you are within 10 feet of an object's surface; they look like blurry shapes seen through those objects.
 This effect lasts until 8 hours pass, until you adjust the visors again, or until the item is no longer invested by you, whichever comes first.

 * * *